-Ethnographic research within one's own profession carries the potential for a particular ethical problem for the researcher: that of a conflict of responsibilities towards the research community and the professional body.
+Ethnographic research within one's own profession carries the potential for a conflict of responsibilities towards the research community and the professional body as well as the study participants.
 The witnessing of unacceptable clinical practice, and resulting conflict of revelation and betrayal, never arose in this study, although the potential dilemma was recognised.

-The 'problem' of feed-back of information into the research site altering the field, was not considered a difficulty; in evaluative studies it could even be considered unethical not to feedback particular concerns as they are identified.
-As this study involved a change process aimed at improving client care feedback was considered fundamental.
-This was done on an informal basis as a member of the team overseeing the project implementation and evaluation.
-For example, by highlighting particular concerns raised by specific groups, clarifying positions when some confusion became apparent, and outlining different perspectives on recognised problem areas.
-This also proved useful to the work as an understanding of the responses of the managers was developed.
-Caseload midwives were also involved in conference and seminar presentations, and their responses proved a helpful check on the validity of aspects of the analyses.
+As this study involved a change process aimed at improving client care, feedback was considered important.
+This was done on an informal basis as a member of the team overseeing the project evaluation; such interaction proved useful to the study as an understanding of the responses of the managers was developed.
+Caseload midwives were also involved in conference and seminar presentations, and their input proved a helpful check on the validity of aspects of the analyses.

-Closely involving participants in all stages of the work, by frequent feedback and discussion about issues as they become apparent, helped to avoid unexpected disclosures at the end.
-This allowed those studied a sense of being active participants rather than passive subjects, that they maintain some sense of control, even ownership of the study.
+Closely involving participants in all stages of the work, by frequent feedback and discussion about issues as they become apparent, allowed those studied a sense of being active participants rather than passive subjects, that they maintain some sense of control, even ownership of the study.
 Nevertheless, maintaining the balance of the study between participant involvement and academic rigor was my responsibility.